fish-shell/fish-shell/doc_src/language.rst

         echo $i is in the path
     end

-This goes over every directory in $PATH separately and prints a line saying it is in the path.
+This goes over every directory in :envvar:`PATH` separately and prints a line saying it is in the path.

 To create a variable ``smurf``, containing the items ``blue`` and ``small``, simply write::